Daniel Palumbo, Black Hole Obsessive

 Links: CV, Publication List ADS Library.

 Hello there, and welcome!
 I am a postdoctoral fellow at the Black Hole Initiative.
-I work primarily on data analysis with the Event Horizon Telescope.
-Much of my work interfaces very closely with computational theory efforts in general relativistic magnetohydrodynamical simulations.
+I work closely with the Event Horizon Telescope, particularly in providing theoretical analyses of EHT data, and in shaping the longer-term science vision of next-generation EHT expansions.
+I am also the Simulations Lead and the Photon Ring Science Co-Lead for the Black Hole Explorer mission.
+Much of my work interfaces very closely with computational efforts in general relativistic magnetohydrodynamical simulations.
 I develop physical insights into tools for connecting observable properties of the black hole accretion flow system to some of the deepest problems in astrophysics: how rapidly are supermassive black holes spinning?
 Do they spin up or down over their lifetimes?
 Are black holes magnetically arrested?
 How do they launch relativistic jets?
 Most excitingly, can we see light itself orbit these objects?

 I am always happy to strike up new collaborations across institutions, and to talk to students considering entering the field or working with the Event Horizon Telescope, so don’t be a stranger!